-Trucks.
-They are a necessity for our economy.
+Trucks are a necessity for our economy.
 Up and down the highways and interstates, you can see them.
 Some of you as kids may have stuck your hand out the window and waved in the hopes the driver of a big semi-truck would honk his horn, and smile ear to ear when the truck driver would oblige.
 But trucks also spread havoc on our interstates and highways.
 They are big, cumbersome, dangerous, and come in all shapes and sizes.
 A truck is an umbrella term for a range of different trucks and commercial vehicles.
 A truck is defined as a vehicle heavier than a light truck or SUV but does not include a bus of any type.
 An experienced truck accident lawyer can help you determine whether your accident is the fault of a large truck.
-The following is a list of trucks that would likely fall under this category.

 Kinds of Trucks Involved in Accidents

 - 18 Wheelers

 - Tractor Trailers

 - Bucket Trucks